 Materials: Material control techniques.
 Accounting and control of purchases, storage and issue of materials.
 Methods of pricing of materials issues.
 Treatment of Material Losses.
 Labour Cost: Concept and Accounting treatment - idle time, over time, labour turnover and fringe benefits.
-Methods of wage payment and the Incentive schemes- Halsey, Rowan, Taylor's Differential piece wage.
+Methods of wage payment and the Incentive schemes- HalseyPlan,Halsey Weir Premium Scheme, Rowan, Taylor's Differential piece wage, Emerson's Efficiency Plan.